yashverma9/AI-Blockchain-Electronic-Health-Records-Management-System/README.md

 code .
 ```

 5. Open the IBM Blockchain Platform extension.
 Start a new fabric runtime using default template of 2 ORG, 2CA.
 Package the contract folder using the 'PACKAGE OPEN PROJECT' option.
 Now install and instantiate the smart contract on the peers.
-Export the connection profile to server folder and the wallets as well. <a href="https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/">(Refer this for information)</a>
+Export the connection profile to server folder and the wallets as well. <a href="https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/">(Refer this for more detailed steps)</a>

 6. Open two terminals simultaneously in VS Code.